 - 3.6.1 The supervisor shall normally be a member of the Department of Sociology and shall have expertise in the topic area and/or research methodology appropriate for guiding the research process. - 3.6.2 The Research Committee members shall be chosen for their potential contribution to the proposed investigation and its methodology.

 One Committee member shall normally be from a department other than that of the supervisor. - 3.6.3 The role of the Research Committee shall be to monitor and guide all aspects of the student's research work including approval of the proposal.
 One member of the Committee shall normally serve as internal examiner for the Dissertation.

-- 3.7.1 The Master of Arts in Development Studies Programme shall normally be based on courses of 1 semester each.
-The Degree shall be offered by either coursework and Dissertation or coursework and Research Essay. - 3.7.2 On completion of 8 courses, including core courses, students shall normally be designated to the Dissertation Option or to the Research Essay Option. - 3.7.3 All students must take all core courses except when they have a choice as between DVS700 and DVS701 when they can only take one and not both.
+- 3.7.1 The Master of Arts in Development Studies Programme shall be offered by either Coursework Only or coursework and Dissertation. - 3.7.2 On completion of 8 courses, including core courses, students shall normally be designated to the Dissertation Option. - 3.7.3 All students must take all Core Courses.